BMT Brighton Line: Service patterns

 Since 1920, the primary service on the line has been through to Manhattan rather than over the tracks now used by the Franklin Avenue Shuttle.
 Local service has run all the time, while express service has generally been provided during weekday rush hours and later middays.
 Until the 1960s, all service on the line north of Prospect Park was labeled 1.

 Standard local service ran through the Montague Street Tunnel and along the BMT Broadway Line local tracks; service instead crossed the Manhattan Bridge north tracks and ran express under Broadway during Broadway theatre hours (7:30 pm to midnight).
 Over the years, the local bridge service was expanded, and the local tunnel service ended up only from 6 am to 7 pm.
 Express service over the bridge to the Broadway express tracks, initially during rush hours, was also expanded to 6 am to 7 pm.
-The three patterns were assigned latter designations in the early 1960s: Q express via bridge, QT local via tunnel, and QB local via bridge.
+The three patterns were assigned letter designations in the early 1960s: Q express via bridge, QT local via tunnel, and QB local via bridge.

 The Chrystie Street Connection opened in late 1967, and almost all Brighton Line trains were removed from Broadway.
 The Q and QB were both combined with the D on the IND Sixth Avenue Line, running express during the day and local at other times.
 The daytime QT local was combined with the Jamaica local and express (then #15) to form the QJ, running through the tunnel to the BMT Nassau Street Line, which also replaced the limited rush hour Brighton “Bankers’ Specials” to Nassau Street.
 The only Brighton-Broadway service was a new QB, with a limited number of runs in the peak direction at rush hours on the local Brighton and express Broadway tracks.
 There were also a limited number of NX trains from Brighton Beach via Coney Island and the Sea Beach express tracks, then up Broadway, a short-lived service that also attempted to compensate for the elimination of major Brighton/Broadway service.
 (The two QB services were distinct; the old QB had run at non-peak times; this new QB had the same name and almost the same route but was a different service.)